HokAI — Find the Right AI Tool

 Content creator — LLM for drafting, image generator for visuals, scheduling tool for distribution.
 Maybe a workflow to repurpose long-form into social posts.

 Developer — IDE with AI (Cursor, Copilot), terminal assistant, docs generator.
-Possibly MCP servers for codebase and APIs.
+Possibly MCP servers for the codebase and APIs.

 Sales team — CRM AI, outreach automation, meeting transcription.
 Integration between CRM and email.